brightway-lca/brightway-documentation/sphinx/source/contributing/contributing.md

 :::{tab-item} Advanced

 This is recommended for Brightway users with experience in software development and version control tools.
-The technical infrastructure of the Brightway documentation is [detailed on the Brightway Documentation Technical Infrastructure page.](documentation.md)
+The technical infrastructure of the Brightway documentation is detailed on the Contributing Guide pages for the [General Documentation](contributing_general_documentation.md) and the [API Documentation.](contributing_api_documentation.md)

 ```{admonition} Prerequisites
 1. knowledge of GitHub (pull-requests, etc.)